WittyInventor/WeatherDashboard/README.md

 # WeatherDashboard

-# Third-Party APIs: Work Day Scheduler
+# Server-Side APIs Challenge: Weather Dashboard

 ### Description:
 I made this 5 day forecast so people can search the weather to see the current and future weather conditions that will match their dress as they leave the house.